 Features of the Standard Plan

-• Advanced automation.
-Automate your marketing more complexly and efficiently using pre-built journeys or custom journey builder.
+- Advanced automation.
+Automate your marketing more complexly and efficiently with automated customer journeys for up to 200 journey points;

 Premium Plan